squidmin/fake-product-recommendation-service/README.md

 # fake-product-recommendation-service

-Companion repo for the `RecommendationController` in the `fake-product-recommendation-service` project.
+Companion repo for the `RecommendationController` in the `fake-product-recommendation-service` project.\
+Generates ✨fake product data✨.

 ## Installation